 Should you get an organic kids mattress with metal coils or innersprings?

 There’s a popular belief that the metal in a mattress acts as an antenna to attract and amplify EMFs.
-I’ve looked into this, and there is no evidence to this incorrect assumption.
+I’ve extensively looked into this, and there is no evidence to this incorrect assumption.
 The misunderstanding comes from a popular blog post that provided speculation about innerspring mattresses, which was not based on fact.
-In actuality, the authors of the study that is supposed to make this claim actually say that metal in a mattress has a dampening or attenuated influence on EMFs.
+In actuality, the authors of the study that is supposed to make this claim actually say that metal in a mattress has a weakening or attenuated influence on EMFs.
 Even so, the conclusions of this study are continually misrepresented.
-However it is important to reduce or eliminate EMFs in your home, and you can find more information about EMF exposure on our blog.
+EMFs are definitely something to be concerned about, especially in the bedroom since they can interfere with sleep.
+There are issues to be concerned about, but a coil mattress is fine.
+See EMFs and Innerspring Coils

 Support Layer of an Organic Kids Mattress